aherbert/gdsc-smlm/docs/results_plugins.rst

 The ``Overlay Results`` dialog is non-blocking allowing the user to interact with ``ImageJ`` as normal.
 However if the results are cleared from memory or the image is no longer available then the dialog list will be out-of-date and an error is logged to the ``ImageJ`` log window and shown on the dialog.
 Restarting the plugin will refresh the list of available results.

-.. index:: !
-Load Localisations
+.. index:: ! load localisations

 Load Localisations
 ------------------